0xSpaceShard/starknet-devnet/.github/CONTRIBUTING.md

 To release a new version, follow these steps:

 1. Increment the semver in Cargo.toml of those Devnet crates that have changed.
 Use `scripts/check_crate_changes.sh` for this.
-Preferably create a separate PR for the increment, such as [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/398).
-In your PR, also add a documentation entry for the incoming version by running:
+Preferably create a separate PR for the increment, such as [this one](https://github.com/0xSpaceShard/starknet-devnet-rs/pull/473).
+In your PR, add a documentation entry for the incoming version by running:

    ```
-   npm run docusaurus docs: version <VERSION>
+   npm run docusaurus docs:version <VERSION>
    ```

 2. The publishing of crates and Docker images is done automatically in CI when merged into the main branch.